Genki Travel Health Insurance Review: Is It Worth It?

 • €50 Deductible: It's pretty straightforward.
 You cover the first €50 of any claim, and Genki picks up the tab from there.
 It's a small price for big adventures.

-• Zero Deductible Option: If you hate surprise charges, this plan's got you covered from the start, no initial payment needed when things go sideways.
+• Zero Deductible Option: If you hate surprise charges, this plan's got you covered from the start, no initial payment is needed when things go sideways.
 Yes, your monthly fee might inch up, but for peace of mind, it could be worth it.

-Genki Resident Deductibles
+Genki Native Deductibles

 • €1,000 Annual Deductible: If you've got a claim, you're up first for the initial €1,000 in a calendar year.
 After that, you're in the clear, and Genki's got your back.